Jaisonemathew/Hotel-Booking-System/readme.txt

 #How to run
-run node app.js
+Cd to directory and perform npm install import the database file to the MySql Server then run node app.js

 localhost:3000
-user:
+user login:
-jaisonemathew14@gmail.com
+username:jaisonemathew14@gmail.com
-password
+password:password

-admin:
+admin login:
-admin
+username:admin
-admin
+password:admin